zaproxy/zap-api-docs/source/includes/advanced.md

 ## Spider Settings

-The following images shows the advanced configurations tab of Spider in the desktop UI.
+The following image shows the advanced configurations tab of Spider in the desktop UI.

 ![spider_advanced](../images/spider_advanced.png)